AzlinRusnan/MovieLens_Data_Analysis_with_MongoDB_and_Cassandra/README.md

 ### iii) Find the users who have rated at least 50 movies and identify their favourite movie genres

-For question 3, we divide the code to two parts:
+For question 3, we divide the code into two parts:

-- First part showing top 10 users who have rated at least 50 movies.
+- The first part shows the top 10 users who have rated at least 50 movies.

 ```python